Peter Lalor: Early life

 Lalor was born at Tenakill House, Raheen, in Queen's County (later Laois) in Ireland, which was part of the United Kingdom at the time.
-He was the son of Ann (née Dillon) and Patrick "Patt" Lalor, a landowner and supporter of the abolition of tithes who was a member of the British parliament (MP) in 1832–1835; Patt Lalor was the first Catholic MP from Queen's County since the anti-Catholic Test Acts of the 17th century.
+He was the son of Ann (née Dillon) and Patrick "Patt" Lalor, a landowner and supporter of the abolition of tithes, who was a member of the British parliament (MP) in 1832–1835.
+Patt Lalor was the first Catholic MP from Queen's County since the anti-Catholic Test Acts of the 17th century.
 He had 11 children: Joseph Lalor, James Fintan Lalor, Richard Lalor, Mary Lalor, Patrick Lalor, Thomas Lalor, Catherine Lalor, Margrett Ellen Lalor, Jerome Lalor, John Lalor and William A. Lalor Sr., of whom Peter was the youngest.

-The eldest brother was James Fintan Lalor, who was later involved in the Young Ireland movement and the unsuccessful rebellion of 1848.
+The eldest brother was James Fintan Lalor, who was later involved in the Young Ireland movement and the unsuccessful Young Irelander Rebellion of 1848.
 Another brother, Richard Lalor, also became a member of the British Parliament, representing the Parnellite nationalist party.
-Their mother died on 4 June 1835; Patt Lalor later remarried, to Ellen Mary Anne Loughnan (with whom he had no children).
+Their mother died on 4 June 1835 and Patt Lalor later remarried, to Ellen Mary Anne Loughnan, with whom he had no children.

-Peter Lalor was educated at Carlow College and then trained as a civil engineer at Trinity College.
+Peter Lalor was educated at Carlow College and trained as a civil engineer at Trinity College.
 Three of the Lalor brothers migrated to America and fought on both sides of the Civil War.
 However, Peter and his brother Richard decided to go to Australia, arriving in Victoria in October 1852.
-Lalor worked first in the construction of the Melbourne–Geelong railway line, but resigned to take part in the Victorian Gold Rush.
-He began mining in the Ovens diggings (Beechworth), then moved to the Eureka Lead at Ballarat where he befriended Duncan Gillies (who later became Premier of Victoria).
-His brother Richard returned to Ireland, becoming politically active and himself a member of the House of Commons.
+Lalor worked briefly on the construction of the Geelong to Melbourne railway, but resigned to take part in the Victorian Gold Rush.

+He began mining in the Ovens diggings (Beechworth), then moved to the Eureka Lead at Ballarat where he befriended Duncan Gillies, who later became Premier of Victoria.
+His brother Richard returned to Ireland, becoming politically active and a member of the House of Commons.